 Early History of the Galliart family

 This web page shows only a small excerpt of our Galliart research.
-Another 131 words (9 lines of text) covering the years 135 and 1351 are included under the topic Early Galliart History in all our PDF Extended History products and printed products wherever possible.
+Another 130 words (9 lines of text) covering the years 1426, 1341, 1667, 1675, 1676, 1351, 1687, 1749 and 1687 are included under the topic Early Galliart History in all our PDF Extended History products and printed products wherever possible.

 Galliart Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Galliart were recorded, including Gaylord, Gaillard, Galliard, Gaylor, Gayleard and others.

 Early Notables of the Galliart family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Galliart Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Galliart Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Galliart family